userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 However, for in this example we will also test our service using gtest, so we need to split the logic from the component.

-@snippet samples/grpc_service/src/grpc_service.hpp  includes
+@snippet samples/grpc_service/src/greeter_service.hpp  includes

-@snippet samples/grpc_service/src/grpc_service.hpp  service
+@snippet samples/grpc_service/src/greeter_service.hpp  service

-@snippet samples/grpc_service/src/grpc_service.hpp  component
+@snippet samples/grpc_service/src/greeter_service.hpp  component

-@snippet samples/grpc_service/src/grpc_service.cpp  component
+@snippet samples/grpc_service/src/greeter_service.cpp  component

 A single request-response RPC handling is simple: fill in the `response` and send it.

-@snippet samples/grpc_service/src/grpc_service.cpp  service
+@snippet samples/grpc_service/src/greeter_service.cpp  server RPC handling

 Fill in the static config entries for the server side: